Llanthony Priory: Foundation

-The priory dates back to around the year 1100, when one of Hugh de Lacy's knights called William reputedly came upon a ruined chapel of St. David in this location; he was inspired to devote himself to solitary prayer and study.
-He was joined by Ersinius, a former Chaplain to Queen Matilda, the wife of King Henry I, and then a band of followers.
+The priory dates back to around the year 1100, when one of Hugh de Lacy's knights called William reputedly came upon a ruined chapel of St. David at this location; he was inspired to devote himself to solitary prayer and study.
+He was joined by Ersinius, a former chaplain to Queen Matilda, the wife of King Henry I, and then by a band of followers.
 A church was built on the site, dedicated to St John the Baptist, and consecrated in 1108.
-By 1118, a group of around 40 canons founded there a priory of Canons Regular, the first in Wales.
+By 1118, a group of around 40 canons had founded there a priory of Canons Regular, the first in Wales.

-In 1135, after persistent attacks from the local Welsh population, the monks retreated to Gloucester where they founded a secondary cell, Llanthony Secunda.
+In 1135, after persistent attacks by the local Welsh population, the monks retreated to Gloucester, where they founded a secondary cell, Llanthony Secunda.
 However, around 1186 another member of the de Lacy family, Hugh, the fifth baron, endowed the estate with funds from his Irish estates to rebuild the priory church, and this work was completed by 1217.
 There are also letters from Pope Clement III (CSM, i, p.
 157–159), between 1185 and 1188, confirming further grants and gifts to the priory from Adam de Feypo and Geoffrey de Cusack in Ireland.

 The Priory became one of the great medieval buildings in Wales, in a mixture of Norman and Gothic architectural styles.
-Renewed building took place around 1325, with a new gatehouse.
+There was further building around 1325, with a new gatehouse.
 On 4 April 1327 (Palm Sunday), the deposed Edward II stayed at the Priory on his way from Kenilworth Castle to Berkeley Castle, where he is alleged to have been murdered.

 Description by Giraldus Cambrensis

-In March 1188, on the way on his journey around Wales accompanying the Archbishop of Canterbury Baldwin of Forde, who was raising money and volunteers for the third crusade, Giraldus Cambrensis (Gerald of Wales) visited the priory and later wrote a description in Latin, part of which reads as follows:
+In March 1188, during his journey around Wales accompanying the Archbishop of Canterbury Baldwin of Forde (who was raising money and volunteers for the Third Crusade), Giraldus Cambrensis (Gerald of Wales) visited the priory and later wrote a description in Latin, part of which reads as follows:

-"In the deep vale of Ewyas, which is not more than a bowshot wide, stands, encircled with an amphitheatre of immense mountains, the church of St. John; it is covered with lead, and not inelegantly built, with an arched roof of stone.
+"In the deep vale of Ewyas, which is not more than three bowshots wide, stands, encircled with an amphitheatre of immense mountains, the church of St. John; it is covered with lead, and not inelegantly built, with an arched roof of stone.
 This spot is justly suited for religious exercises, and most proper for canonical discipline of any other monastery in the British island.

 "The church was first founded, solitary and remote from all worldly noise, by two hermits, to the honour of a monastic life, and is situated on the river Hodney, which runs through the length of the vale.

 "The cloistered monks may view, from within their walls, the mountains rising above them and almost touching heaven with their exalted summits, and abounding with deer feeding aloft, at the extremity of the lofty horizon.